Shin Megami Tensei: Nine: Reception

 Despite the heavy promotion it received, upon release the game only reached #18 in the Dengeki charts with initial sales of 14,000 units.
 Its sales continued to fall and within three weeks the game had dropped out of the Dengeki Top 50.
 By the end of the year, Nine had sold just over 30,000.
 According to Atlus, the game's sales by the end of the 2002–2003 fiscal year had reached 45,000 units: this fell below their planned sales number of 67,000 units.
 In May, Atlus announced that the development costs and poor sales of Xbox games, including Nine, had resulted in a financial loss for that year.

-The four reviewers for Famitsu gave it respective scores of 9, 8, 7 and 7.
+Four writers for Famitsu reviewed the game.
 On the positive side, demon fusion and negotiation being cited as "addictive", and two of the reviewers lauded the shift into 3D graphics.
 On the negative side, aspects of the battle system was seen as convoluted or confusing, while other elements such as a confusing interface and the conspicuous lack of online functions brought the experience down.
 One reviewer also noted that the game was geared towards those who had already played Shin Megami Tensei.
+In Famitsu Xbox, some reviewers complimented the gameplay with one saying the unique RTS-styled combat was so polished that it could easily be its own standalone game.
+Two reviewers found that the game may be difficult to get into initially for newcomers to the series.

 RPGFan's John McCarrol was positive in his early preview despite not knowing much about the promised online functions, saying that despite some bland visuals Nine promised to be "one of the best Xbox games released in Japan and possibly North America".
 Kurt Kalata and Christopher J. Snelgrove, writing for gaming website Hardcore Gaming 101, had mixed feelings about the title, finding its visuals dull and gameplay system unimpressive.
 Due to the ultimate lack of online functionality, they also commented that Nine felt "weirdly incomplete", saying that it was "not really worth tracking down" for series fans.